Cuban Picadillo Recipe - Comfort Food

 - ½ tsp.
 Oregano

 1) Heat the olive oil in a large skillet over medium heat.
-Saute the onion, green pepper and garlic until the onion is transluscent.
+Sauté the onion, green pepper and garlic until the onion is translucent.

 2) Add the ground beef and brown over medium heat.

-3) Add the rest of the ingredients and continue cooking until meat is tender and completely cooked through.
+3) Add the rest of the ingredients, turn down the heat and simmer until meat is tender and completely cooked through.
 About 25 minutes.

 5) Makes 6 servings.